TN8: 1950s and 60s

+The channel was owned by Televisión de Nicaragua, S.A. and broadcast from the building of the now-defunct Novedades newspaper, which, like the station, was owned by Anastasio Somoza García.
+Equipment came from abroad and was controlled by technicians and engineers from Radio Managua and the United States.
+Its manager was journalist Luis Hidalgo.
+The lineup was limited, the station regularly broadcast from 6:30pm to 9pm, with live and filmed programming, later adding folklore programming and baseball matches.

 During the channel's early years, the channel carried a significant number of sports broadcasts, including soccer and baseball matches, with the aim of competing with radio.
 In 1961, the channel improved its equipment and its coverage extended to the Pacific area.
 Channels 8 and 6 merged in 1962.
 It is unknown when did the channel cease operations under government control.